hyeontaek/kaleido/README.md

 * When .kaleido directory becomes too big, on Machine A,
 > $ kaleido -b 127.0.0.1:50000 -D squash<br/>
-  * All other machines synchronizing will also compact .kaleido directory
+  * All other machines synchronized with Machine A will compact their own .kaleido directory as well

 * To execute any custom git command (e.g., to checkout old files),
 > $ kaleido GIT-COMMAND ARGUMENTS ...<br/>